-- Disposable non-permeable gowns - Respirators: NIOSH-approved respirator mask - Eye and face protection: wear a face shield whenever there is a possibility of splashing. - Procedures: - Use universal precautions when handling any body fluids of a patient who has received chemotherapy within 48 hours. - Accidental skin exposure: Remove contaminated garments, place in leak-proof plastic bag, and immediately wash contaminated skin with soap and water.
-Rinse thoroughly. - Accidental eye exposure: immediately flush eye with saline solution or water for at least 30 minutes or until patient transport is completed. - Wipe up liquids with an absorbent pad or spill-control pillow. - Disposal of hazardous drugs and materials contaminated with hazardous drugs per MSDS or Haz Mat Team direction - Report and document spills as required. - For more information, contact: - The homecare agency that is supplying the infusion. - The physician who ordered the infusion. - A hospital pharmacy, if necessary (there should be a label on the IV bag with the drug's name, concentration and dosage). - Consult with the appropriate Haz-Mat team.
+- Use universal precautions when handling any body fluids of a patient who has received chemotherapy within 48 hours. - o Accidental skin exposure: Remove contaminated garments, place in leak-proof plastic bag, and immediately wash contaminated skin with soap and water.
+Rinse thoroughly. - Accidental eye exposure: immediately flush eye with saline solution or water for at least 30 minutes or until patient transport is completed. - Wipe up liquids with an absorbent pad or spill-control pillow. - Disposal of hazardous drugs and materials contaminated with hazardous drugs per MSDS or Haz Mat Team direction - o Report and document spills as required. - For more information, contact: - o The homecare agency that is supplying the infusion. - o The physician who ordered the infusion. - o A hospital pharmacy, if necessary (there should be a label on the IV bag with the drug's name, concentration and dosage). - o Consult with the appropriate Haz-Mat team.